Search for squarks and gluinos in $pp$ collisions at $\sqrt{s} = 13$ TeV and $13.6$ TeV in events with $\tau$-leptons, jets and missing transverse momentum using the ATLAS detector: Analysis strategy

 In both the \nolep and \onelep channels, the main backgrounds come from $t\bar{t}$ and \Wjets production.
 In the \nolep channel, $W(\tau \nu)$+jets is the dominant background, while in the \onelep channel it is $W(\ell \nu)$+jets production with one of the jets misidentified as a $\tau$-lepton.
 Multijet events with a misidentified $\tau$-lepton are another significant background in the \nolep CompSR.

 Finally, for the \twotau channel, the $\mttauone + \mttautwo$ variable provides the most discriminating power and is used for binning in the SR\@.
 This variable is highly correlated with \met, and no additional \met selection beyond the preselection improves the sensitivity.
 Together with the \HT and $N_\text{jets}$ requirements, it suppresses the \SM backgrounds (mainly \Zjets).
 The selection of the two $\tau$-leptons reduces the signal yields in the compressed region, so no splitting of the SRs is considered and the optimisation of the SR focuses on the high-\susymass scenarios only.
 The selections used to define the TwoTauSR are summarised in Table~\ref{tab:signal_regions_1tau}.
+All SRs are further binned in the most sensitive variables, $\met$ for \nolep and \onelep channels, $\mttauone+\mttautwo$ for the \twotau channel, with the exact values shown in Table~\ref{tab:signal_regions_bins}.

 \FloatBarrier